 - Multiple Publish Text to a UDP Socket outputs can be configured sharing the same port.
 However, it is recommended different feeds of event data use their own output connectors and ports.

-- The Broadcast property can be used to send UDP datagrams to all addresses on the local subnet (as opposed to a single host).
-Contact your system administrator to configure devices capable of receiving UDP datagrams over the local subnet.
+- The Broadcast parameter can be used to send UDP datagrams to all addresses on the local subnet (as opposed to a single host).
+Work with your system administrator to configure devices capable of receiving UDP datagrams over the local subnet.

 A descriptive name for the output connector used for reference in GeoEvent Manager.